tibitoth/TextTemplating/README.md

 # Attention

-**This repository wan only an experiment and will no be maintained anymore.** Please use the official and actively maintained solution (https://github.com/mono/t4) which is available as a dotnet global tool.
+**This repository was only an experiment and will no be maintained anymore.** Please use the official and actively maintained solution (https://github.com/mono/t4) which is available as a dotnet global tool.

 -------------------------------